1. Get started with Kameleoon feature flags

 Advanced

-You can define feature variables (Boolean, Number String or JSON) to remotely update the content of your feature flags in your chosen environment.
-Creating (default) feature variables are required to create feature variations.
+You can define feature variables (Boolean, Number, String, JSON, JavaScript, or CSS) to remotely update the content of your feature flags in your chosen environment.
 There is no limit on the number of feature variables you can create.
-How to create feature variables?
-Navigate to your feature […]
+Creating feature variables are not necessary, but highly recommended before you create feature variations.
+There is no […]

 Read the article